-3.7 Output files
+4.6 Output files

-When the output prefix output is defined, the following output files are written during a simulation run:
+When the output prefix outputName is defined, the following output files are written during a simulation run:

-- A state file, named output.colvars.state, which is written at the end of the specified run.
+- A state file, named outputName.colvars.state, which is written at the end of the specified run, and can also be written at any time with the scripting command save (4.2.3).
 This file is in plain text format by default, or in binary format if the environment variable COLVARS_BINARY_RESTART is set to a non-zero integer.
-The state file can be used to continue a simulation: unless its contents are embedded in the checkpoint file of the MD engine itself (currently, GROMACS and LAMMPS support this), instructions for loading the Colvars state file will be required in the simulation script (see 3.6). - If the parameter colvarsRestartFrequency is larger than zero and the restart prefix is defined, a restart file is written every that many steps: this file is fully equivalent to the final state file.
-The name of this file is restart.colvars.state. - If the parameter colvarsTrajFrequency is greater than 0 (default value: 100 steps), a trajectory file, named output.colvars.traj, is written during the simulation.
+The state file can be used to continue a simulation: unless its contents are embedded in the checkpoint file of the MD engine itself (currently, GROMACS and LAMMPS support this), instructions for loading the Colvars state file will be required in the simulation script (see 4.5). - If the parameter colvarsRestartFrequency is larger than zero and the restartName prefix is defined, a restart file is written every that many steps: this file is fully equivalent to the final state file.
+The name of this file is restartName.colvars.state. - If the parameter colvarsTrajFrequency is greater than 0 (default value: 100 steps), a trajectory file, named outputName.colvars.traj, is written during the simulation.
 Unlike a state file, this file is not needed to restart a simulation, but can be used for post-processing and analysis.
 The format of this file is described in sec.
-3.8.5. - Additionally, certain features, when enabled, can emit output files with a specific purpose: for example, potentials of mean force (PMFs) can be written to file to be analyzed or plotted.
-These files are described in the respective sections, but as a general rule they all use names beginning with the output prefix.
+4.7.6. - Additionally, certain features, when enabled, can emit output files with a specific purpose: for example, potentials of mean force (PMFs) can be written to file to be analyzed or plotted.
+These files are described in the respective sections, but as a general rule they all use names beginning with the outputName prefix.
 Like the trajectory file, these additional files are needed only for analyzing a simulation's results, but not to continue it.

-3.8 File formats
+4.7 File formats